Join us as a strong voice for the Rappahannock River

 River Issue: Hydraulic fracturing (“fracking”) is a drilling method used to extract oil and natural gas.
 This process requires injecting a toxic combination of chemicals into the ground that can contaminate groundwater aquifers and surface waters.
 Fracking uses large amounts of freshwater, and can disrupt the agricultural and rural fabric of our tidal river communities.
 The Eastern Virginia Groundwater Management Area (EVGMA) is located east of Interstate 95.
 The EVGMA includes the Rappahannock River watershed where natural gas reserves have been found.

-Legislation: A bill has been introduced (SB 106) this bill prohibits hydraulic fracturing in the EVGMA.
-It passed the Senate and is now in the House of Delegates.
+Legislation: Bill SB 106 prohibits hydraulic fracturing in the EVGMA.
+Passed the Senate and full committee on the House side.
+It will be heard in the full House in the next few days.
 Contact your local representative and encourage them to pass it.

 FOR’s Position: We support this bill and are leading the effort to pass it.
 It passed the Senate and is waiting to go to the House of Delegates.
 Contact your local representative and encourage them to pass it.